Even before the Restoration and the return of Charles Stuart,

 A compromise was reached with Vice Chamberlain Coke, giving Collier the right to present operas on two days a week at the Haymarket, subletting it from Swiney.
 Swiney then became a partner in a new acting company under the direction of the actors Wilks, Cibber and Doggett and was allowed to lease Drury Lane, Collier acting as an intermediary.
 The company opened there on November 20th 1710.
 The genres were again separated, as before.
 Rich no longer played any part in management, but still held a valid license.
 The government had put on a show of strength, but had not tried to revoke the patent granted by Charles II.

 Not much was altered after that until George I came to the throne.
 Swiney and Collier did change places again in April 1712, after a conflict between Collier and Hill had arisen in 1711.
 At that point, as the financial situation there was desperate, Swiney was again granted the right to produce plays at the Haymarket.
-Not for long, however: on January 14th 1713, after a performance of Teseo, Swiney made off with the cashbox.29 Soon afterwards he fled to the continent to evade his creditors.
+Not for long, however: on January 14th 1713, after a performance of Teseo, Swiney made off.29 Soon afterwards he fled to the continent to evade his creditors.

 A New King and a New Patent